microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 let obj: any = { x: 0 };
 // None of the following lines of code will throw compiler errors.
 // Using `any` disables all further type checking, and it is assumed
-// you know the environment better than TypeScript. obj.foo();
+//You know the environment better than TypeScript. obj.foo();
 obj();
 obj.bar = 100;